jaleephd/morphogenetic-evolvable-hardware/README.md

 	* (optional) for accessing mappings from IOB CoreTemplate pins to package pin name: unpack IobXCVpackage_v2.zip and place the class and javadoc files in their respective locations
       under: `com/xilinx/JBits/Virtex/RTPCore/Iob`

+While the Java dependencies are fixed due to JBits requirements, the rest of the system should be able run on later versions of Perl (Active Perl should no longer be required for more recent Perl installations), as external libraries were avoided to ensure ease of installation across multiple machines.
+Additionally, white it was developed under Cygwin 1.3.10, there is no requirement for that version, more recent versions should be compatible.

+The code should be agnostic to base operating system, only requiring a Bash-like shell (>= version 2).
+That is, it should be able to run directly on Linux (not tested) through the Bash shell, on any compatible version of Windows via Cygwin, and possibly on MacOS or Windows 10 through Bash.

+### Setup for Running the MGEHW System

+Given that the above prerequisites are fulfilled, to run the system requires that all the compiled class files and executables must be placed in a directory in `CLASSPATH` and `PATH` (respectively) or along with the copies of scripts configuration files and null bitstreams, placed in a single directory from which the system is run.
+This is a current limitation of the (prototype) system.

+The system can be run without a complete installation of ActivePerl (more modern Cygwin installations and Linux should be able to use the system Perl) only the Perl interpreter and dll are needed in most cases, the exception to this is cleanupEHW.pl which uses globbing, and runMG.pl which calls cleanupEHW.pl.

+### Running the MGEHW System

+See `mgehwscr/EHW_README.txt` for details.

 ## For more information